keboola/connection-docs/extractors/facebook-ads/index.md

 if the endpoint is `ads`, then all ads created within the since-until range will be retrieved.

-The *Since* or *Until* parameters are parsed via the [strtotime function](http://php.net/manual/en/function.strtotime.php) and can be specified:
+The *Since* or *Until* parameters are parsed via the [strtotime function](http://php.net/manual/en/function.strtotime.php) and can be specified

-- **absolutely** -- as a unix timestamp or in the `yyyy-mm-dd` format,
+- **absolutely** -- as a unix timestamp or in the `yyyy-mm-dd` format, or
 - **relatively** -- for instance, `14 days ago` or `last month`.

-For consistent results, specify both *since* and *until* parameters.
+For consistent results, specify both the *since* and *until* parameters.
 It is also recommended that the time range does not exceed 6 months.

 ### Limit (Advanced Tab)
 The *limit* option represents the Facebook Marketing API request parameter `limit`; it is the maximum